signalogic/SigSRF_SDK/mediaTest_readme.md

  - test and measurement, including codec audio quality and performance, media RFC verification, and transcoding

- - an example application, including source code, showing how to use Pktlib and Voplib APIs (see architecture diagram on the SigSRF page)
+ - application examples, including source code, showing how to use [pktlib](#user-content-pktlib) and voplib APIs (see <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> and <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram">architecture diagram</a> on the SigSRF page)

-Input and output options include network I/O, pcap file, and audio file format files (raw audio, .au, and .wav); the example command lines below use pcap, wav, and cod (compressed bitstream format) files included with the SigSRF SDK.
+Input and output options include network I/O, pcap file, and audio file format files (raw audio, .au, and .wav).
+Example command lines below use pcap, wav, and cod (compressed bitstream format) files included with the SigSRF SDK.
 SDK capacity is limited to two (2) concurrent transcoding streams, and two (2) concurrent instances (one instance = console window), for a total of four (4) streams.
 The commercial software has no limitations for concurrency or multiuser, for bare metal, VM, container, or other supported platforms.

 # News and Updates